PedroL22/Automotive-Solutions-Django/README.md

 # Automotive-Solutions-Django
-WebSite I'm making with Django for a Nashville mechanic.
+Website I'm making with Django for a Nashville mechanic.